Strippit & G. E. HI-ACK Servo Drives

 with a Control Board, and 2 or 4 sealed Power Modules which Powered each Axis Servo Motor.

-Strippit used Model 3's & 3A's on All their HECC80 Control FC1000/3 Machines to achieve the Very-Fast 3000 inch per minute X & Y axis speeds, and also used it on Some FC1500/45
+Strippit used Model 3's & 3A's on their HECC80 Control FC1000/3 Machines to achieve Very-Fast 3000 inch per minute X & Y axis speeds, and also used it on Some FC1500/45 Machines.

-(But Some FC1500/45's used the Model 2 Drive) Machines.
+But, Some FC1500/45's used Older Model 2 Drive.

-Monarch Machining Centers, Gidding & Lewis Horizontal Mills, and Warner & Swasey CNC Lathes are the only other Manufacturers
+Monarch Machining Centers, Gidding & Lewis Horizontal Mills,

-that I have seen, that also used the Model 3 & 3A Type Servo Drive Systems.
-This Drive was Not widely used by the CNC Industry,
+Hardinge, and Warner & Swasey CNC Lathes are the only other Manufacturers that I have seen, that also used Model 3 & 3A Type Servo Drive Systems.
+This Drive was Not widely used by CNC Industry, and Part Availability and Repairs are more Limited and Expensive, than Model 2 Servo Systems.

 This Regen Circuit was Complicated, did Not work well,